 The Toolbar setting allows you to inherit the toolbar settings from the global toolbar, parent toolbar, or override the toolbar settings for the activity.
 See the Activity Toolbar topic for descriptions of these settings.

 This setting controls which value will be used to generate your list of videos.
-Choose from Username, Playlist ID, Search phrase, or Single video.
+Choose from Username, Channel ID, Playlist ID, Search phrase, or Single video.

 Show videos belonging to a specific user using their YouTube username, such as AndromoAppMaker.